Klopka

-Klopka (English: The Trap, Клопка / Klopka) is a 2007 psychological thriller directed by Srdan Golubović, based on the novel of the same name, written by Nenad Teofilović.
+Klopka (English: The Trap, Клопка / Klopka) is a 2007 psychological thriller film directed by Srdan Golubović, based on the novel of the same name, written by Nenad Teofilović.

 The film is a neo-noir piece that explores the age old question of how far a parent is willing to go to help an ailing child.
 Simultaneously, it also deals with the issues and challenges faced by the people living in post-Milošević Serbian society.
+It was selected as the Serbian entry for the Best International Feature Film at the 80th Academy Awards, make the shortlist.

 Plot

 Intro

 The film opens with Mladen Pavlović (Nebojša Glogovac), sporting bumps and bruises on his face, nervously smoking a cigarette while talking to unrevealed individual(s).
 Among other things, he says that he is trying to "do this one thing right, after a series of wrongs that never should have happened".

 The movie occasionally returns to the scene of Mladen talking to the unseen individual(s) and discussing different details following key plot points or displaying inner torment over the unfolding story.